thedeveloperever/optimac/README.md

 # OptiMac
 *OptiMac is an open source alternative to most big name apps which usually don't even improve speed.
-Formerly MacOS-Debloater*
+Formerly MacOS-Debloater.*

+*This project was started by me in 2021, as I was sick of bad MacOS performance on old hardware.
+It's licensed under the MIT License.*

 # How can I optimize my system?
 *Note: You need SIP to be turned off.*

-Open your terminal and type the following commands.
+Open your terminal and type the following.

 ```
 curl -L https://raw.githubusercontent.com/dotslashlevi/optimac/main/optimac.sh | bash